What Is Fennel?

 Stems – Chop the stalks into soups or stews for added flavor and texture.
 It’s texture is similar to celery, but it also adds a unique flavor to a broth.

 Leaves – Use the leaves as herbs while cooking or baking.
+They also make a nice decorative touch to a dish.

 Seeds – Use the seeds to add flavor to the crusts of breads or in the mix of sausages.